How Does the Mercer County Sheriff Sale Process Start?

 - File a foreclosure complaint.

-- Apply for a final judgement of foreclosure.
+- Apply for a final judgment of foreclosure.

 - Schedule or conduct a Sheriff Sale.